MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 Once you have your data in Splunk, you often come across situations when you would like to be notified when something happens (or doesn't).

-This is were Splunk alerts come in, where we can get alerts based on search results.
+This is where Splunk alerts come in, where we can get alerts based on search results.

 * TOC
 {:toc}